 Every team member has a unique employee experience.
-This experience begins from the first impression they have of your brand from the job description, to the moment they are fired or resign.
+This experience begins with the first impression they have of your brand from the job description, to the moment they are fired or resign.
 Many different elements make up an employee’s experience.

 Your company culture, their relationship with bosses, how often conflict occurs, the stability of the work environment, if their employee journey results in growth, and many other factors all influence one’s experience at a job.
-In fact, everything they feel, see, or think about the company is a part of employee experience.
+In fact, everything they feel, see, or think about the company is a part of the employee experience.

 Someone who wants to maximize a team’s positive experiences needs to stay with them and ask for feedback throughout the entire employee lifecycle.
 The employee lifecycle is the process of growth and maturation an individual goes through while working for a company.